 What might help

-If your doctor confirms you had a mild allergic reaction to Rexulti, they’ll decide if you should continue using it.
+If your doctor confirms you had a mild allergic reaction to Rexulti, they’ll decide whether you should continue taking it.

 If you have symptoms of a severe allergic reaction, such as swelling or trouble breathing, call 911 or your local emergency number right away.
 These symptoms could be life threatening and require immediate medical care.